nextstrain/auspice/DEV_DOCS.md

----
-title: Contributing to Auspice development
+# Contributing to Auspice development
----

 Thank you for helping us to improve Nextstrain!